Houston's Line of

 trucks entered the intersection of Smith Street and Preston Street at the

-Horace is survived by his wife of sixteen years, Velma Agnes and
+Horace was survived by his wife of sixteen years, Velma Agnes and

 |